 Short curly hairstyles

 If you're looking for short hairstyles for curly hair, you are spoilt for choice for healthy cuts that make the most of your texture.
-Just make sure you take the time to nourish with deep conditioners and hair masks and, if you choose to blow dry rather than air dry, use a diffuser on a cooler setting.
+Just make sure you take the time to nourish with deep conditioners and hair masks and, if you choose to blow dry rather than air dry, use one of the best diffusers for curly hair on a cooler setting.
+And if you're not naturally curly but want to recreate these looks, check out our best curlers for short hair guide.

 1. The curly pixie cut